GalkaNel/coffee-roastery-power-platform/README.md

 ## Architecture
 ![Architecture](docs/Architecture.png)

+For the complete architecture, Dataverse data model and design rationale, see the [technical design](docs/technical-design.md).

 **Tool choice is per scenario, not per system.** Canvas where the scenario is a purpose-built flow with no standard-UI equivalent (the order matrix; the tap-driven packing checklist).
 Model-driven where the need is records management — grids, forms, charts, Excel export, all generated from metadata at near-zero cost.
 A hybrid is the mature answer, not a compromise.